 Rounds five and six saw almost non-stop toe-to-toe warfare with both men landing powerful shots.
 It had become a contest of wills with the champion working to stay away from the ropes while Fenech continually pressed forward.
 Near the end of the sixth the challenger got what he wanted when he again forced Nelson into his own corner, but the hunted became the hunter when the champion unleashed a counter barrage of heavy blows that had Fenech reeling and grateful to hear the bell.

 And yet, “The Thunder From Down Under” enjoyed perhaps his best round of the match in the seventh as he consistently beat Azumah to the punch.
 While Nelson’s advantage in sheer power had largely defined the proceedings, the fight was still up for grabs.
 Until, abruptly, it was not.
 Round eight was a return to phone booth warfare with the challenger again forcing Nelson to his own corner and keeping him there, but if it appeared Fenech was in charge, then appearances were deceiving.
-A thudding left hook found the sweet spot on the Australian’s chin and froze him before another left and two rights put him down hard.
+A thudding left hook found the sweet spot on the Australian’s chin and froze him, before another left and two rights sent him crashing to the floor.

 Fenech made the mistake of rising too fast from the knockdown and the hometown hero was virtually out on his feet as Nelson moved in for the finish.
 Flush left hooks and then an uppercut and a finishing right hand had the Australian’s head snapping around like a speed bag before the referee halted the match.
 The shocked crowd of Fenech fans looked on in silence as a small contingent of Ghanaians gleefully danced about and waved aloft their red, green and yellow flags.